Antxon Olarrea

-Antxon Olarrea is a Spanish syntactician and a professor of linguistics within the Department of Spanish and Portuguese at the University of Arizona.
+Antxon Olarrea is a Spanish syntactician and Professor emeritus of linguistics within the Department of Spanish and Portuguese at the University of Arizona.
 He is the author of several books and articles on theoretical linguistics and Spanish morphology and syntax.
-He also has a solid career as an educator and is the recipient of numerous national teaching awards in Linguistics.

 Career

-Olarrea holds a PhD in Linguistics from the University of Washington.
-Currently, he holds the title of Professor in the Department of Spanish and Portuguese at the University of Arizona and is also a member of the faculty of the Department of Linguistics, the Second Language Acquisition and Teaching (SLAT) Program, and the Center for Latin American Studies.
-His research interests include formal studies of Spanish syntax, and the biological origins of language.
+Olarrea completed his undergraduate studies in Madrid, Spain.
+He earned a PhD in Linguistics from the University of Washington where he received an Excellence in Teaching Award in 1996 while serving as a teaching assistant.
+Currently, he holds the title of Professor Emeritus in the Department of Spanish and Portuguese at the University of Arizona.
+He is also a member of the faculty of the Department of Linguistics, the Second Language Acquisition and Teaching (SLAT) Program, and the Center for Latin American Studies.

-Prior to joining the faculty at the University of Arizona, Olarrea taught at the University of North Carolina at Charlotte.